vipulsontakke/vipulsontakke/README.md

 - 👋 Hi, I’m @vipulsontakke
-- 👀 I’m hate Coding
-- 🌱 I’m currently learning Meachine Learning
+- 🌱 I’m currently learning Descriptive Analytics
-- 💞️ I’m looking to collaborate on ...
-No
+- 💞️ I’m looking to collaborate on Web Development / Database
 - 📫 How to reach me = infront of my computer

 <!---